emanbuc/AzureML-AutoML-Pipeline/README.md

 ![image-20201216164732050](media/experiment_completed.png)

-The "best model" can be easily selected and analized and deployed.
+The "best model" can be easily selected and analyzed and deployed.

 ![image-20201216165148357](media/best_model.png)